 The City's investment policies apply to all personnel, departments, divisions, and offices of the City government as well as all associated accounting funds under the direct authority of the City of Beaumont.
 These accounting funds include, but are not limited to, the General Fund, Special Revenue Funds, Enterprise Funds, Internal Service Funds, Debt Service Funds, Capital Projects Funds, Private-Purpose Trust Funds and Agency Trust Funds.
-These investment policies are also applicable to the City's blended component units, including the Successor Agency to the Beaumont Redevelopment Agency,-Beaumont Utility Authority,-Beaumont Conservation Authority and Beaumont Public Improvement Authority, Beaumont Financing Authority, and Beaumont Parking Authority.-
+These investment policies are also applicable to the City's blended component units, including the Beaumont Utility Authority ,Beaumont Public Improvement Authority, Beaumont Financing Authority, and Beaumont Parking Authority.